AriaSalvatrice/synth-printer/README.md

 - The recessed areas on the back will look visually nastier, and be less deep, but shouldn't require supports.
 - Of course, you can't add supports in the back with this orientation.

+### Printing vertically

+- No reason it can't be done with proper supports, but almost certainly a bad idea.

 ## Printing knobs

 I had good results with [Sebajom's OpenSCAD knob generators on thingiverse](https://www.thingiverse.com/sebajom/designs).